Oral Surgery Post Operative Instructions

 - SWELLING: Swelling and sometimes bruising is common after surgery.
 The maximum swelling, pain and jaw stiffness normally occurs 2 or 3 days after the surgery.
 To keep swelling to a minimum, apply ice packs 15 minutes on then 15 minutes off until bedtime the day of the surgery.
 Keep your head elevated until bedtime.
 Moist heat after the first 36 hours may help jaw soreness.

 - PAIN: The greatest amount of discomfort is in the first 6 to 8 hours after surgery.
 Never take pain medication on an empty stomach.
 Take 1 pain tablet immediately after returning home.
-If an itching or rash develops stop taking all medications and contact the telephone number listed below immediately.
-If a dull pain along with an earache increases on the third or fourth-day call for an appointment immediately.
+If itching or rash develops stop taking all medications and contact the telephone number listed below immediately.
+If a dull pain along with an earache increase on the third or fourth-day call for an appointment immediately.

 - MUSCLE SORENESS: Difficulty in opening the jaws is common after third molar extractions.
 Chewing gum (sugarless) at intervals will help with muscle soreness along with moist heat after 36 hours.

 - MOUTH CARE: No rinsing, smoking, or drinking through a straw for 24 hours following surgery.
 The day after surgery rinses with a glass of warm salt water (mixed with one teaspoon of salt) five times a day for at least a week.
 Brush and floss, as usual, avoiding surgical sites.
 The corners of your mouth may dry and crack.
 Keep them moist with a petroleum-based gel.

 - DIET: It is important to maintain good nutrition following surgery.
 Eat a lukewarm soft diet the day of the surgery.
 Eat whatever you can the day after surgery.
 Drink as much fluid as you can for 3 days.

 - INFECTION: If swelling and discomfort worsen after the 4th day following surgery along with a foul taste, fever and difficulty swallowing, contact the telephone numbers listed below immediately.

 - IF FOR ANY REASON YOU ARE CONCERNED ABOUT YOUR CONDITION, NOTIFY DR. WALTERS RIGHT AWAY BY CALLING THE NUMBERS BELOW.